ahmed0elseginy/Ahmed-El-Seginy/README.md

 - 👯 I’m looking to collaborate on **Quantum Physics**

 - 🤝 I’m looking for help with **Career advancement**

-- 👨‍💻 All of my projects are available at [https://github.com/ahmed0elseginy](https://github.com/ahmed0elseginy)

 - 📝 I regularly write articles on [Artificial Intelligence and Backend Architecture](Artificial Intelligence and Backend Architecture)